 Though claims for wine, blankets and other items may seem trivial, they demonstrate the overall devastation and complete loss that civilians sustained.
 The losses were not just at the hands of the invading Americans.
 Several claims are also for damage done by British troops, including the large holdings of Thomas Clark which include his houses and businesses up and down the River.
 His claims state that the damage was done by both armies, as the British occupied one of his houses for some time and destroyed many of his fences.
 Fences were commonly claimed by residents.
 Several of the claims state that the boards of fences were burned to cook food for the armies.

 We must also keep in mind that not all claims were accepted and that most claimants self-evaluated their losses.
-Many letters of support ensure that the value of the goods were as reported by the claimant.
+Many letters of support ensure that the values of the goods were as reported by the claimant.
 One such claim that was rejected was that of Daniel Moore.
 Thomas Clark vouches for Moore’s claim, even though he was not a member of the 2nd Lincoln.
 Clark states that he did not hear many things against Moore but John Decou (Decew) questions Moore’s loyalty.
 Decou’s questioning leads Clark to say, “he (Decou) can say nothing in favor of Moore's Loyalty, that altho' he brought no specific charge against Moore, yet his whole conduct in the War was discontented and troublesome and very unlike that of a good Subject”, which was enough for Moore’s claim to be rejected by the commission.

 Beyond loyalty, an understanding of the residents is evident in the fact that many residents sign with an ‘x’ marking their illiteracy.
 Other claims provide professions such as carpenter, innkeeper, clothier and saddler show up on the claims.
 Several of the claims let us envision the surrounding countryside, we see farmers claiming for the animals referenced here, but also, rye, wheat, corn, peas, potatoes and oats.